Uh, What Are Cookies Again?

 To summarize, first-party cookies improve the user experience on a particular website, while third-party cookies are mainly aimed at tracking and advertising across multiple websites, which is highly questionable from a privacy perspective.

-Data protection and cookies
+Data Protection and Cookies

 With the introduction of the General Data Protection Regulation (GDPR) in the European Union, the data protection authorities have reacted to the uncontrolled collection of data through cookies.
 The GDPR, which came into force in 2018, significantly changed the handling of cookies on websites.
 Cookies are now more strictly regulated.
 Before the GDPR, many websites could set cookies without explicit consent.
-Now the GDPR demands it:
+Now the GDPR demands:

 1. clear information about cookie use.